Rahulkhinchi03/Rahulkhinchi03/README.md

  ### About Me 🚀

 🎓 I’m a Rising Junior pursuing my bachelor's in Computer Science & Engineering.
-My aim is to become a T-Shaped Developer (Design, Develop, Build, Deploy) before I graduate.
+My aim is to become a T-Shaped Developer (Design, Develop, Test, Deploy) before I graduate.
 I am open to internships in the fields of Software Development Engineering, DevOps, DevRel, and Open Source Opportunities.
 I am leading technical communities like GitHub Campus Expert, Microsoft Learn Student Ambassadors, and Google Crowdsource Community.

 * 🌍  I'm based in Rajkot, India
 * ✉️  You can contact me at [rahulkhinchirk7@gmail.com](mailto:rahulkhinchirk7@gmail.com)